Apple Watch Series 2

 If you already have an Apple Watch, you don’t need to upgrade.
 Just wait for the third Apple Watch – the tech will be much more advanced by then, especially if Apple waits a year and a half before its next upgrade.

-- Walmart cuts Apple Watch Series 3 to its lowest price ever ahead of Black Friday
+- Apple Watch Series 3 down to lowest-ever price at Amazon